5 Ways I Relieve Pain in My Achilles Heel

 One of the symptoms I did not realize was related to my back problems is foot pain.
 The correlation between the two wouldn't have occurred to me before my diagnosis.

-Heel and foot pain relief things that work for me:
+View all responses5 heel and foot pain relief hacks that work for me

 Doing 15-minute Epsom Salt foot soaks